Wangeci-Linet/ethical-hacking-practicals/README.md

 # Ethical Hacking Practicals

 This repository contains practical lab exercises from the Cisco Ethical Hacking course.
-It is designed to document my work, observations, and results from hands-on exercises in network scanning and packet analysis.
+It is designed to document my work, observations, and results from hands-on exercises in network scanning and packet analysis to website cloning and password policy enumeration.

 ## Repository Structure